hauke96/master-thesis/DESIGN_DECISIONS.md

 **Parallelism:**
 One could (hopefully) easily parallel the preprocessing by dividing the vertices in bins, every thread then works on one bin.

+**Hershberger & Suri Algorithmus:**
+This is also a wave propagation algorithm which is theoretically faster than Mitchells algorithm I'm using right now.
+However it's a 50+ page paper and sounds quite complicated.
+The question is: Is it worth the work?
+My thesis is not about implementing a very performant routing engine but rather to enhance routing results for agent based simulations.